MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 The result, `output`, is itself a type of range called a view, which is discussed next.

+> [!NOTE]
-> [!NOTE] The ranges examples require the [`/std:c++latest`](../build/reference/std-specify-language-standard-version.md) compiler option.
+> The ranges examples require the [`/std:c++latest`](../build/reference/std-specify-language-standard-version.md) compiler option.

 ## Views

 A view is essentially a range that takes another range and transforms how its elements are accessed using an algorithm or operation that you specify.
 The underlying range is unchanged.
 In the earlier example, one view took a range and returned a view of only the elements that were divisible by three.

 A view is lightweight.
-Like a range, it doesn't own the elements it provides access to.
+Like a range, it doesn't own the elements.
 The time it takes to copy, move, or assign a view is constant, regardless of how many elements it points to.

 Views are composable.
 In the example above, the view of vector elements that are divisible by three is combined with the view that squares those elements.